jrodal98/sms-decorator/README.md

             Sent at: 00:07

 ## How to use
+NOTE: You'll need to be running python 3.6+ for this to work, as my code uses f-strings, which weren't introduced until python 3.6.
+If you refuse to update, you can modify the two or three lines of codes that use f-strings easily.
 ### Setup
 In the event that there is ever demand for this decorator, I will look into adding this project to PyPI.
 In the meantime, you'll want to do the following: